Software

 • Moderate-risk third parties should be re-assessed every 18 months to two years.

-• Low-risk third parties may not may not require much due diligence at all and can be re-assessed every two to three years.
+• Low-risk third parties may not require much due diligence at all and can be re-assessed every two to three years.

-• Establish third-party risk management routines: You will be better able to maintain regulatory compliance, predict workload, keep stakeholders informed, and keep your third-party risk management processes track by establishing and publishing a set of third-party risk management routines.
-Routines should include determining how often third parties are subjected to performance monitoring or risk re-assessments, reporting to stakeholders, management, or the board, when the policy is updated and regular audits of the program, etc.
+• Establish third-party risk management routines: You will be better able to maintain regulatory compliance, predict workload, keep stakeholders informed, and keep your TPRM processes on track by establishing and publishing a set of third-party risk management routines.
+Your organization should determine how often third parties are subjected to performance monitoring and risk re-assessments, the frequency for reporting to stakeholders, management, or the board, when and how often the policy is updated, and when to complete regular audits of the program.

 Subscribe to Venminder